itsSanalog/sanalog.net/sanastro/src/content/blog/work/naming-logic.md

 If we look past the marketing jargon, the brand reboot makes sense.
 Intel has adopted the chiplet architecture for its latest <a href="https://en.wikipedia.org/wiki/Meteor_Lake" target="_blank" class="extlink">Meteor Lake</a> microarchitecture, finally abandoning monolithic silicon dies.
 This conveniently comes with NPUs as they say above, just in time for the AI fever.

-Clearly, Intel wants to distinguish their disaggregated multi-chip module (MCM) processors from their existing products, so an Ultra branding was introduced.
+Clearly, Intel wants to distinguish their disaggregated multi-chip module (MCM) processors from their existing products, so the Ultra branding was introduced.
 While they were at it, they thought it was a good time to refresh the mainline series' names as well.
 Fair enough, but there are certain hiccups in their execution that are simply infuriating:

 1. An Ultra processor is never necessarily better than a non-Ultra one.
 Horrid.